troglobit/finit/doc/build.md

 the behavior of Finit is severely limited when this is enabled, so use it only for debugging start up issues when Finit crashes.

+> [!CAUTION]
-**NOTE:** Neither of these options should be enabled on production
+> None of these options should be enabled on production systems since
-         systems since they can potentially give a user root access.
+> they can potentially give a user root access.

 [1]:       ftp://troglobit.com/finit/finit-4.3.tar.gz